Aliso Creek Voice Over Workshop Classes

-The first thing everyone thinks about when you hear the word "animation" is the Disney feature films.
+The first thing everyone thinks about when they hear the word "animation" is the Disney feature films.
 Other studios have also entered the animation game.
-Universal, Warner Brothers, Dreamworks and Nickleodeon supply features as well.
+Universal, Warner Brothers and Dreamworks supply features as well.

-But there's a lot more to animation and "character voices" than cartoons on the big screen.
-Today character voices are used in direct-to-dvd features, video games, character commercials, radio plays, board games, networkand cable TV cartoons, toys, internet flash animation... the list goes on and on.
-Here's a look at some those markets for talent with a knack for funny voices.
+But today "character voices" are used in direct-to-dvd features, video games, character commercials, TV cartoons, toys... the list goes on and on.
+Here's a look at those markets for talent with a knack for funny voices.

 feature film animation

-With the success of Huckleberry Hound and the Scooby Doo back in the day and The Simpsons and Family Guy in present times, television animation has come into it's own.
+With the success of The Simpsons and Family Guy, television animation has come into it's own.
 There are several different types of this format however.

 video game animation

 The video game market is now actually larger than the motion picture industry!
 With these developments a new style of acting was created: voice acting for video games.
 The skill required is to act out many unrelated lines as well as the grunts and groans required to do battle.

 Character voices are also used in television commercials that use animation.
 Old favorites like Tony the Tiger or the Pillsbury Doughboy and the ubiquitous Raid Bugs are examples.
 And radio uses character voices in the "partner read" commercials: George Washington talking to Martha Washing about the Presidents Day Sale for example.